KevinAst/eatery-nod-w/src/features/common/location/README.md

 # location feature

-Initialize the GPS location for use by the app.
+Initializes and promotes the GPS location for use by the app.

-?? review

 It accomplishes the following:

- - Initializes the following critical-path resources through the `'bootstrap.*'` use contract:
+ - Initializes the location through the `'bootstrap.location'` use contract.

-   - `'bootstrap.location'` ... initializes the GPS location
+ - Promotes the location through `fassets.sel.getLocation(appState)`.

 ## State Transition